theanine3D/hdr_to_png_encoder/README.md

 HDR Encoding Tools also has some cleanup features for light that was baked to vertex colors.

-- **Fix Black Vertices** — repairs "shadow bleed": if vertices at the base of a mesh poke even slightly below the ground, they bake to solid black, and interpolation then smears that black up the sides of the mesh.
-This button finds every solid black (#000000) vertex and copies the color of the nearest connected non-black vertex, searching outward through connected vertices until it finds one that isn't black.
+- **Fix Buried Vertices** — repairs "shadow bleed": if vertices at the base of a mesh poke even slightly below the ground, they bake to black or near-black, and interpolation then smears that darkness up the sides of the mesh.
+This button finds every buried vertex — one whose RGB channels are all at or below the **Darkness Threshold** (default 0.003) — and copies the color of the nearest connected non-buried vertex, searching outward through connected vertices until it finds one above the threshold.
+Raise the threshold if your buried vertices bake slightly brighter than that; lower it if legitimate dark areas are being caught.
 Works on both Vertex and Face Corner domains; alpha is never touched.
-  Vertices in a fully black disconnected island (no non-black vertex to reach) are left as-is and counted in the report.
+Vertices in a fully dark disconnected island (no bright vertex to reach) are left as-is and counted in the report.
 - **Smooth Vertex Colors** — runs Blender's built-in Smooth Vertex Colors feature (from Vertex Color Paint mode) in batch mode on every selected mesh in one click.